-Describe the Our current targets for our normalised (Scope 1 & 2) GHG KPI are: targets used by • 25% reduction by 2025 (vs. 2019 baseline) the organisation • Net zero by 2040 to manage climate-related Progress on our normalised (Scope 1 & Scope 2) GHG metric can be found on • risks and page 28. - opportunities and performance Our current target for our sustainable materials KPI is: against targets 20% of materials (Components) from more sustainable sources by 2025 5 5 Progress on our sustainable materials metric can be found on page 22.
+Describe the Our current targets for our normalised (Scope 1 & 2) GHG KPI are: targets used by • 25% reduction by 2025 (vs. 2019 baseline) the organisation Net zero by 2040 to manage climate-related risks and Progress on our normalised (Scope 1 & Scope 2) GHG metric can be found on page 28. opportunities and page 20. performance Our current target for our sustainable materials KPI is: against targets • 20% of materials (Components) from more sustainable sources by 2025 . j Progress on our sustainable materials metric can be found on page 22.